Your collection account

-Please go to Art UK, and find the artwork you want to comment on.
-On the right-hand side of the page, underneath the image, is a link: 'Start a discussion on Art Detective'.
+Please go to Art UK and find the artwork you want to comment on.
+On the right-hand side of the page, underneath the image, is a link: 'Send information to Art Detective'.
 Click the link to submit your enquiry.

 If an enquiry is about a specific artist, please contact Art Detective through one of the artist’s artworks (through the route described above).
 When entering your comment on the Art Detective page, please select ‘Artist’ as the topic.

 Changing information on Art UK

 Please make edits using the Art UK Collections Portal.
 Email Art UK’s Editorial and Production team directly at email@example.com if you wish to request access to this.

 Please note comments made from collection accounts will appear on behalf of the collection.
 If you are from a collection but would like to comment personally, please register for a personal account (see 'Sign in', and select the option 'I'm new here'.)

 We need collections to be involved